Stéphane Gagné: Arrest

 Gagné was uncooperative, saying he had nothing to say to Pigeon and swore at him a number of times.
 Pigeon felt that he understood Gagné's psychology very well: Gagné was a weak man of low intelligence, whose self-esteem was based entirely on his association with the Hells Angels.
 Pigeon chose to take advantage of that weaknesses.
 Over the course of a lengthy interrogation, which lasted several hours, Pigeon proceeded to psychologically deconstruct Gagné as he relentlessly challenged him on his life choices and pointed out that the Hells Angels were just using him.
 Pigeon performed a "good cop/bad cop routine," as he was alternatively sympathetic and unsympathetic towards Gagné.
 He posed both as a potential friend, who was willing to help him avoid going to prison for the rest of his life, and as a tormentor, who mercilessly mocked Gagné as a loser who was too dimwitted to realize that he was being used by the Hells Angels.
 Pigeon at times spoke in a friendly tone about Gagné's family and motorcycle and said that he knew that Gagné was a good father and husband, who greatly loved his wife, children, and motorcycles.
-Piegone was well aware that being too confrontational would strengthen Gagné's resolve and that he needed to be seen as a potential friend.
+Pigeon was well aware that being too confrontational would strengthen Gagné's resolve and that he needed to be seen as a potential friend.